nealrobbins/liferay-docs/develop/commerce/articles/20-cart-validation.markdown

             return KEY;
         }

 The interface requires two more methods after the `getKey` method.
 These methods contain the actual logic of the validating check---this is where you'll want to insert your own code.
-The following method, when called, validates products that are already in the cart.
+The following method is called whenever a buyer procedes to a new step in the checkout process, and validates products that are already in the cart.
 This example checks that backorders are allowed and that the product quantities in the order are permissible.
 It then calls on `CommerceOrderValidatorResult` to display the outcome to the user:

 	@Override